 To complete the creation of the new layer, add the desired attributes by clicking on the Add button and specifying a name and type for the attribute.
 Only Type real , Type integer , and Type string attributes are supported.
+Additionally and according to the attribute type you can also define the width and precision of the new attribute column.
 Once you are happy with the attributes, click OK and provide a name for the shapefile.
 QGIS will automatically add a .shp extension to the name you specify.
-Once the layer has been created, it will be added to the map and you can edit it in the same way as described in Section 5.5.3 above.
+Once the layer has been created, it will be added to the map and you can edit it in the same way as described in Section 5.5.4 above.

-5.5.5 Working with the Attribute Table
+5.5.7 Working with the Attribute Table